Moro National Liberation Front: Peace Agreements

+Philippine President Fidel V. Ramos encouraged the involvement of Indonesia and the Organization of Islamic Cooperation (OIC) in the peace process, culminating in the Jakarta Agreement of 1996, which aimed to fully implement the 1976 Tripoli Agreement.
+This breakthrough was largely facilitated by Sayyid Al-Hassan Caluang, former OIC Governor of Sulu and grandson of Sayyid Sharif Capt.
+Kalingalan Caluang.
+He played a crucial role in arranging meetings between MNLF elders and the Philippine government, providing vital support, including food and logistical assistance.
+Notably, Sayyid Sharif Capt.
+Kalingalan Caluang, a World War II veteran and staunch advocate for the Bangsamoro cause, was a founding member of Ansarul Islam, alongside key leaders such as Salipada Pendatun and Domocao Alonto.
+His enduring legacy of leadership laid the foundation for the peace efforts that his grandson would continue to advance.

+It was through 1996 Final Peace Agreement that the creation of Grand Mufti of Darul Ifta Region 9 and Palawan was made.
+However, the Tensions between the Philippine Government and the MNLF have been fueled by mineral wealth sharing, problems of implementing the peace agreement and the Misuari faction's ongoing opposition of the peace agreement.
+Misuari was installed as the region's governor but his rule ended in violence when he led a failed rebellion against the Philippine government in November 2001, and fled to Sabah before being deported back to the Philippines by the Malaysian authorities.

-In 2015 Nur Misuari rejected reports on the MNLF involvement in the North Borneo dispute and said only the Sultanate of Sulu can pursue the negotiations for the Sabah claim with the Malaysian sides.
+In 2015, Misuari rejected reports on the MNLF involvement in the North Borneo dispute and said only the Sultanate of Sulu can pursue the negotiations for the Sabah claim with the Malaysian sides.
 The MNLF has asserted that their group are not involved in any part of the North Borneo dispute and stressing it is a non-issue as Sabah has become the "home-base for different tribal groupings of Muslims from different regions of Southeast Asia that have enjoyed peaceful and harmonious co-existence with the Chinese and Christian populace in the area."

 European Union and the United States do not use the classification of "terrorist" for the MNLF.

 Zamboanga City crisis

-In 2013, the Nur Misuari faction of the MNLF declared independence for the Bangsamoro Republik and attacked Zamboanga City.
-During the MNLF standoff with the Armed Forces of the Philippines, the group was accused by the Philippines of using civilians as human shields, thus leading the Philippine government to label them terrorists.
+In 2013, the Misuari faction of the MNLF declared independence for the Bangsamoro Republik and attacked Zamboanga City.
+During the MNLF standoff with the Armed Forces of the Philippines, the group was accused by the Philippines of using civilians as human shields and labeled as terrorists.
 The State Department of the United States included a mention of the siege in its report on "East Asia and Pacific Overview".